SiteSupra/sitesupra-docs/docs/http_kernel.rst

 .. note::

-    SiteSupra does not use `HttpKernel <https://github.com/symfony/HttpKernel>`_ (we had eight versions of SiteSupra before moving to Symfony, and some of Symfony concepts didn't suit our needs).
+    SiteSupra does not use `HttpKernel <https://github.com/symfony/HttpKernel>`_.
+    We had eight versions of SiteSupra before moving to Symfony.
+Unfortuantely, no all of the Symfony concepts do suit our needs well.
     Our implementation is still a bit incomplete, especially ``RequestStack`` and forwarding, so expect refactoring soon.

 SiteSupra uses plain ``HttpFoundation`` component (see `documentation of HttpFoundation <https://github.com/symfony/HttpFoundation>`_ and `HTTP requests in symfony <http://symfony.com/doc/current/book/http_fundamentals.html#requests-and-responses-in-symfony>`_ for more information).

-SiteSupra mimics Symfony behaviour as close as possible - a ``Request`` object is created, every controller returns ``Response`` (more on the controllers :doc:`here <controllers>`).
-Basically, request processing happens in the following
+SiteSupra mimics Symfony behaviour as close as possible - a ``Request`` object is created, every controller returns ``Response`` (read more on controllers :doc:`here <controllers>`).
-order:
+Basically, request processing happens in the following order:

+..
+TODO review the below structure to ensure better readability

 * Web server hits entry point ``webroot/index.php``;
 * SiteSupra builds :doc:`container <di_container>`, ``buildContainer()`` is called;